supertypeai/articles/articles/quizmasters.md

 ## The Fellowship Quizmaster
 Quizmasters (or "Quiz Masters") are responsible for authoring and designing the Challenge on Fellowship.
 They are also responsible for ensuring that the Challenge is relevant and up-to-date.
 Since each Challenge is essentially a feature that is shipped through GitHub Pull Requests, the Quizmaster is also responsible for a clear and concise set of instructions that will guide the learner through the process of contributing to the project.

-Quizmaster is an extremely central role in Fellowship, so want only the most passionate and creative software engineers to take on this role.
+Quizmaster is an extremely central role in Fellowship, so we want only the most passionate and creative software engineers to take on this role.
 Designing fun, but fair, and meaningful Challenges is a difficult task, and almost an artistry in itself.
 We hope that each Quizmaster will bring a set of meaningful open source projects to Fellowship, and design well-crafted Challenges for this new generation of software engineers.

 ### Examples of Challenges